jjziets/nvidia-fan-control-linux/README.md

 ```

 There are 3 version  of this scrip

 	fan-control.sh is used with a desktop and requires that you have an x-server running

-both fan-control4.sh and fan-control8.sh will work witout but due to some quirek in nvidia driver the fans dont follow the same logical order as the gpus.
+	Both fan-control4.sh and fan-control8.sh will work witout but due to some quirek in nvidia driver the fans dont follow the same logical order as the gpus.
 The two scripts are maped for 4 gpus and 8 gpus systems.
 This might not work fror systems so check that the fans chagnes correctly.

 Fan Curve Control Script for Nvidia GPUs on Linux